Raisa (singer)

-Raisa Andriana, better known by her mononym Raisa (born in Jakarta on 6 June 1990), is an Indonesian singer and songwriter.
+Raisa Andriana (born 6 June 1990), better known by her mononym Raisa, is an Indonesian singer and songwriter.
 She became publicly known for her song titled "Serba Salah".
-Prior to her solo career, she was one of the lead vocalist of Kevin Aprilio's band, Andante, which later renamed as Vierra (now Vierratale).
+Before her solo career, she was one of the lead vocalists of Kevin Aprilio's band, Andante, which was later renamed Vierra (now Vierratale).

-Raisa has received a number of accolades, including Indonesian Music Awards, Music Planet Awards, and Mnet Asian Music Awards.
-In 2014, she was charted at 45th place on Billboard Uncharted, marking her first time to enter the Billboard chart.
-Later in 2017, she reached 29th place on Billboard Social 50, a chart which ranks the most active musical artists on the world's leading social networking services.
+Raisa has received several accolades, including the Indonesian Music Awards, Music Planet Awards, and Mnet Asian Music Awards.
+In 2014, she charted at 45th place on Billboard Uncharted, marking her first time to enter the Billboard chart.
+Later in 2017, she reached 29th place on Billboard Social 50, a chart that ranks the most active musical artists on the world's leading social networking services.

 Background

-Raisa Andriana was born on 6 June 1990 in Jakarta, Indonesia to Allan Rachman and Ria Mariaty.
+Raisa Andriana was born on 6 June 1990, in Jakarta, Indonesia, to Allan Nur Ihsan Rachman and Ria Mariaty.
 She studied at Binus University.
-Raisa's singing talent was shown since her early age.
+Raisa's singing talent has been shown since an early age.
 When she was 3, Raisa often pretended to be a singer on stage.
-Growing up with minimal music education, she picked up her unique singing style and voice through some of her favorite singers such as Brian Mcknight, India Arie, Stevie Wonder, Joss Stone etc.
+Growing up with minimal music education, she picked up her unique singing style and voice from some of her favorite singers, such as Brian Mcknight, India Arie, Stevie Wonder, Joss Stone, etc.